Puma (German infantry fighting vehicle): Mobility

 Traditionally, IFVs are expected to interact with main battle tanks (MBTs) on the battlefield.
 In reality, many IFVs are not mobile enough to keep up with the pace of an MBT.
 The Puma aims to close this gap with several key technologies.
 Firstly, its compact, lightweight MTU Diesel engine is unusually strong at 800 kW nominal output.
-Even at the 43 t maximum weight in protection class C, it has a higher kW/t ratio than the Leopard 2 MBT it is supposed to supplement.
+Even at the 43 t maximum weight in protection class C, it has a higher power-to-weight ratio than the Leopard 2 MBT it is supposed to supplement.

-The vehicle prototypes have a five-road wheel decoupled running gear, and use a hydropneumatic "In Arm" Horstmann suspension to improve cross-country performance while reducing crew and material stress by limiting vibrations and noise.
-The road wheels are asymmetrical, mounted closer to each other at the front.
+The Puma prototypes had a decoupled running gear with five road wheels, and use a hydropneumatic InArm suspension from Horstmann to improve cross-country performance while reducing crew and material stress by limiting vibrations and noise.
+The road wheels were asymmetrical, mounted closer to each other at the front.
 This is to counter the front-heavy balance, inevitable because of the heavy frontal armor as well as the engine and drive train which are also situated at the front.
-The 500mm-wide steel tracks made by Diehl Defence are of new construction and lighter than previous designs.
+The steel tracks made by KNDS Deutschland Tracks GmbH (formerly Diehl DST) are a 500 mm wide new design, that is lighter than previous generation of DST tracks.

-The serial production vehicles will have a symmetrical arranged six road wheel running gear as shown on released pictures by the manufacturer.
+The serial production vehicles utilize KNDS' decoupled running gear but have six symmetrical arranged road wheels as shown on released pictures by the manufacturer.

 In December 2023, 53 reserve engines were ordered as spare parts in order to enable the maintenance of the existing engine without decreasing the availability.
 The engine requires a general overhaul every 1,000 operating hours, after a mileage of 10,000 km or every ten years.

+In December 2025, Renk received an order for 25 transmissions, and 188 were ordered in March 2026, to be delivered by 2030.
+MTU received an order for 200 new engines in March 2026.